Terria-K/G11/Part 2 - OOP.md

 # Encapsulation
 Encapsulation refers to **bundling data with methods** that can operate on that data within the class.

 Encapsulation is the process of **hiding the implementation details of a class from the outside world**, preventing anything outside that class from directly interacting with it such as accessing and modifying.
-This does not mean that members of other classes cannot interact at all with the variables for another object, instead the members of other classes **can interact with the attributes of another object through its method**.
+This does not mean that members of other classes cannot interact at all with the variables for another object, instead the members of other classes **can interact with the variables of another object through its method**.

 ## Methods